 On Jul 3rd 2019 the team issued an OIX white paper, which provides a snapshot of all of these developments, within a context of adopting OIX standards.

 Identity Service Provider

-As they announce on their blog, Yoti is an Identity Service Provider working with the Scottish Government’s Improvement Service to help deliver digital services to Scottish citizens.
+As they announced in March 2019 Yoti is an Identity Service Provider working with the Scottish Government’s Improvement Service to help deliver digital services to Scottish citizens.

 — Yoti (@getyoti) August 17, 2018